ualbertalib/avp_aviary_api_interactions/README.md

 * `Transcript`: term for the container representing one or more transcripts of the audio/video; linked to a `media` item
 * `Supplemental Files`: term for the container representing one or more supplemental files (JPEG, PDF, etc.) attached to the resource; linked to a `resource` item

+Note: the vendor rate limits API requests.
+Each of the following scripts uses a simple wait mechanism between API requests.
+A more advanced approach could be implemented where the wait time is dynamically computed based on the response latency plus a retry mechanism.
+As of 2023-05-29, running multiple scripts will cause one to fail with the default wait settings.

 ## Included Scripts

 ### Resource metadata report including the `updated_at` field